RESEARCH STARTER

 SIGNIFICANCE: Postmortem events alter the condition of human remains and may leave evidence that can potentially be confused with trauma.
 The study of human decomposition also provides important clues that aid in the estimation of the time since death.

 The term “taphonomy” was coined in 1940 by the Russian paleontologist Ivan Yefremov to describe the “laws of burial.”
 Taphonomists attempt to understand events that occur to organisms after death, a period defined as the postmortem interval.
 Early research in the field of taphonomy focused on the study of fossils, especially the conditions that determine how and why certain organisms are preserved in the fossil record.
 Since the 1980s, taphonomy has become an important research area in forensic science, focusing on the study of postmortem changes in human remains and estimation of the time since death (TSD), also known as the postmortem interval.
-This emerging field, known as forensic taphonomy, applies the principles of taphonomy to the study of human decomposition.
+This established sub-discipline, known as forensic taphonomy, applies the principles of taphonomy to the study of human decomposition.
 TSD studies are usually undertaken by anthropologists, entomologists, or pathologists who have forensic expertise, but the examination of postmortem changes in human remains is an interdisciplinary study and may involve a number of different specialists.

 Goals of Forensic Taphonomy